refinajs/refina/docs/guide/essentials/app-state.md

 :::

 :::danger
-You can't make any side effects in the `UPDATE` state.
+You SHOULD NOT change the state in the `UPDATE` state.

 The following code is illegal, and may cause undefined behavior: